kogcyc/ajax-on-rails3/README.md

 end
 ```

+Note that this is a fairly standard Rails 3 controller method

+The respond_to block has two paths: HTML and JS

+<b>HTML:</b> When you browser <b><host>/example</b>, it render the matching HTML file:

+<b>example.html.erb</b>

+<b>JS:</b> When you call into the example method using AJAX, it will use this JS file:

+<b>example.js.erb</b>

+as the AJAX <b>callback</b>

+That's largely how it works

+So let's look at those two files...

 ####4) example.html.erb

-The next trick is this: all you have to do to create an AJAX call is to add
+Rails makes calling AJAX easy: all you have to do to create an AJAX call is to add
-<i><b>:remote => true</b></i> to any form, link, button or other call to the controller
+<b>:remote => true</b> to any form, link, button or other call to the controller

-This page also contains a div that will be target of the AJAX callback
+This file also contains a div with the id <b>content</b< that will be target of the AJAX callback
 which will be run once the controller finishes

-And notice too that this link_to includes a parameter called :to_controller<br>
+Notice too that this link_to includes a parameter called <b>:to_controller</b><br>
-- any parameters like this will end up in the params hash back at the controller<br>
+- any parameters not named with a reserved word will end up in the params hash at the controller<br>
-- this is standard Rails stuff and standard jQuery/AJAX stuff as well
+- this is standard Rails stuff and standard jQuery/AJAX stuff as well<br>

 ```ruby
 <div id='content'></div>